How I got introduced to website hosting

 Before I started a virtual consultancy, a

 bit LOT of freelancing ensued!
-At first, I mostly helped small businesses with event planning, day-of coordination feats, sales, etc. As time progressed, the event planning took a digital turn that started to incorporate social media.
-(If you know me, you’ll know that Social Media was my original [digital] jam.)
+At first, I mostly helped small businesses with event planning, day-of coordination feats, sales, etc. As time progressed, the event planning took a (digital) turn which started to incorporate social media, website hosting, and a few other things.

 During one of those “discoveries,” I learned about website hosting.